Jordan-Neumann/PDF-Split-and-Merge/README.md

-# PDF-Split-and-Merge
+# PDF-Splitter
-Splitting pdf document into individual pages.
-Merging individual pages by page range.

-The pdf run the code with this document, save it as "Salary-Survey.pdf"

-If you use a different document, replace "Salary-Survey" in the python file to your document's name.
+I build this PDF splitter to assist with one of my current projects.
+The project requires obtaining specific page ranges of a large PDF document.
+View the code in action here.  https://www.youtube.com/watch?v=_C38ecJLSb8

+To use for yourself, make sure to save the PDF you intend to split in your current working directory.